UnnamedCodinGamer/playground-v5fxvcwp/statement.md

 		}

-        double numVisits = 0; // iterate over the children of the root node and pick as best move the node which had been visited most for (Node child: rootNode.children) {
+        double numVisits = 0; // iterate over the children of the root node and pick as best move the node which had been visited most often for (Node child: rootNode.children) {
             if (child.numVisits > numVisits) {
                 bestMove = child;